innovationOUtside/ouseful-ai-magics/README.md

 ## Image generation

-Use the `sdkit` package to generate Stable Diffusion models:
+Use the [`easydiffusion/sdkit`](https://github.com/easydiffusion/sdkit) package to generate Stable Diffusion models:

 - download a model: `%sdkit_download_model` (default is *stable-diffusion `v1-5-pruned`*); optional arguments `-t / --type` (e.g. `stable-diffusion` (default)), `-v / --version` (eg `1-5-pruned` (default), `2.1-512-ema-pruned`)
 - connect to a model: `%sdkit_connect`; same options as `sdkit_download_model`; if the model has not been downloaded previously, an attempt will be made to download it;